slu-soc5650/week-08/README.md

 [![Travis-CI Build Status](https://travis-ci.org/slu-soc5650/lecture-08.svg?branch=master)](https://travis-ci.org/slu-soc5650/lecture-08)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-soc5650/lecture-08?branch=master&svg=true)](https://ci.appveyor.com/project/slu-soc5650/lecture-08)

 This is the repository for Lecture 08 of the Saint Louis University course SOC 4650/5650 - Introduction to GIS.
-This lecture covers tools for accessing demographic and gemetric data both from the web and using `R`.
+This lecture covers tools for accessing demographic and geometric data both from the web and using `R`.
 The `R` packages `tidycensus` and `tigris` are introduced.

 ### Lecture Objectives
 At the end of this lecture and its corresponding assignments, students should be able to: